-All dogs are a source of companionship, comfort and emotional connection for their owners.
+All dogs are a source of companionship, comfort, and emotional connection for their owners.
 For those who struggle with mental illnesses or emotional disorders, emotional support from a dog may have a positive effect on their mental health.
 Emotional support dogs are not registered service animals, so they are not typically allowed in public areas such as restaurants or grocery stores.
-Emotional support dogs comfort their owners and help protect their mental health, but they are not typically trained to perform tasks that aid people with disabilities like a service animal.
+Emotional support dogs comfort their owners and help protect their mental health, but they are not typically trained to perform tasks that aid people with disabilities like service animals.

 Improve your mental health by keeping your ESA pet close by – Get your ESA certification today!

 What Disabilities Qualify for an Emotional Support Dog?

 Social Anxiety Disorder

 Most people occasionally feel self-conscious or uncomfortable when they are put in an unfamiliar social situation.
 A certain amount of social anxiety is normal and passes with time.
 For people with a social anxiety disorder (also called social phobia), the discomfort and stress that come with social situations can be overwhelming and too much to handle.
 The fear of feeling anxious or uncomfortable in public may lead these individuals to avoid social situations at all costs and even become reclusive.
 In extreme cases, it may become difficult to hold down a job or leave the house due to extreme social anxiety.